Pic

 • In a Windows PC download and install free BitTorrent, this is a downloading program that makes large downloads fast and verifies the download using torrent files.
 Or in a Linux PC you can use the free BitTorrent program Transmission.
 By the way Transmission is included with an installation of Linux Mint!

-• Go to the download page for Linux Mint 21.3 "Virginia" MATE 64 bit ISO file and click the Torrent download to download the torrent seed file, then double click on it and BitTorrent or Transmission should open and you can start the download of the ISO file, or,
+• Go to the download page for Linux Mint 22 "Wilma" MATE 64 bit ISO file and click the Torrent download to download the torrent seed file, then double click on it and BitTorrent or Transmission should open and you can start the download of the ISO file, or,

 • To create a free Linux Live DVD